 When I'm a Real Adult, I'm Going to Have:

--A laptop that both works and is younger than 7 years old.
+-A car that's not a Kia.
+I love Mr. Merlot and he's allowed to join me in Real Adult land.-A laptop that both works and is younger than 7 years old.
 This computer is older than brother's dog.

 -A garbage disposal.
 No more peeling carrots over the trashcan and getting sad when they slip into strawberry stems and moldy leftovers.